News - 15/09/2021

 Cholecystectomie (In French)

-To make an appointment with Dr. Bruto Randone, ENGLISH SPEAKING Visceral and Digestive Surgeon, at the Clinique Internationale du Parc Monceau, 21 Rue de Chazelles, 75017 Paris, France, or at the Clinique Bizet, 23 Rue Georges Bizet, 75116 Paris, France, or at the Clinique Saint Germain, 12 Rue Baronne Gérard, 78100 Saint-Germain-en-Laye, France, click on Contact.
+To make an appointment with Dr. Bruto Randone, ENGLISH SPEAKING Visceral and Digestive Surgeon, at the Clinique Internationale du Parc Monceau, 21 Rue de Chazelles, 75017 Paris, France, or at the Clinique Bizet, 23 Rue Georges Bizet, 75116 Paris, France, click on Contact.